wakesurfer/Terraform-OCI-Demos/ol7-compute-instance-w-bootvol/README.md

 Login to Oracle OCI Cloud.
 Go to Menu/Identity/Users and select your user.
-On your users information page click "Add Public Key" Add the contents of the public key file you just created "~/.oci/oci_api_key_public.pem".
+On your users information page click "Add Public Key" Add the contents of the public key file you just created "oci_api_key_public.pem".
-TODO
-"C:\PATH-TO-YOUR-WORKING-DIRECTORY\oci_api_key_public.pem".

 If you need more help with the steps above [more details can be found here](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How2).